-For the SJT, candidates are awarded one of four bands to reflect their performance on the operational items in the SJT.
+Candidates are awarded one of four bands to reflect their performance on the operational items in the SJT.

-A classical pre-equating model was used to transform the raw scores from each form onto a common reporting scale, or scale score.
-The band that each candidate receives is determined using the scale score calculated for each candidate.
+A classical pre-equating model was used to transform the raw scores from each form onto a common reporting scale, or scaled score.
+The band that each candidate receives is determined using the scaled score calculated for each candidate.
 The narrative that accompanies each band is summarised in Table 3.